Getting started

 Visit the app and click Sign in.
 Create an account with an email and password.
 You'll start on the free tier — enough to explore the vessels and infrastructure layers.

-Upgrade to Pro ($149/mo) to unlock events, chokepoints, draw tools, AI flow analysis, saved prompts, full API + CLI + MCP access, and 10 alert regions.
+Upgrade to Pro ($199/mo) to unlock events, chokepoints, draw tools, AI flow analysis, saved prompts, full API + CLI + MCP access, and 10 alert regions.

 2. Explore the map

-• Left sidebar — layer toggles, per-layer filters, draw tools, saved views, saved prompts
+>_), satellite/globe toggles - Left sidebar — layer toggles, per-layer filters, draw tools, saved views, saved prompts, scheduled queries

-• Map — Leaflet canvas with vessel markers, infrastructure icons, event pulses, and chokepoint zones
+- Map — Leaflet canvas with vessel markers (60k+ MMSIs), infrastructure icons (56 categories), event pulses, chokepoint pressure zones, and Google-style place labels

 3. Create your first API key